 Since Brunswick Tom has fulfilled a number of management roles in other agencies before taking the plunge to set up Paternoster.
 He has led teams on more than 20 IPOs in various exchanges across the globe, has completed numerous M&A projects and acts as the strategic counsel to a number of listed Boards on ongoing communications matters.
 He has a strong reputation as a crisis advisor and led teams on a number of high profile mandates, including the death of Alexander McQueen, a case of botulism in a major food manufacturer, a sustained campaign by activist shareholders, and the discovery of a significant accounting fraud.

 He is a highly experienced advisor to independent school governors and academic institutions.
-As a Chairman of governors himself, he is able to offer advice on governance as well as reputation risk, and typically acts as spokesman for the school to the media.
+As a former Chair of governors himself, he is able to offer advice on governance as well as reputation risk, and typically acts as spokesman for the school to the media.

 Extracurricular interests include working on Sundays as a priest in the Church of England and as a Canon at Ely Cathedral.
 Tom speaks French.